Facusan2016/holbertonschool-printf/README.md

 %u | Prints an unsigned int.
 %o | Prints an unsigned int on octal base.
 %x | Prints an unsigned int in lowercase hexadecimal base.
-%X | Prints an unsigned int in lowercase hexadecimal base.
+%X | Prints an unsigned int in uppercase hexadecimal base.
 %S | Prints a string with the non printable characters represented with \x and the ascii value of the char.
 %r | Prints a reversed string.
 %R | Prints a Rot13'ed string.